webplatform/docs-wpd/Flags/Content_Grammar_Spelling/index.md

 {{TODO | Figure out which piece of Manual of Style this relates to}}

 ==Work Items==
-Once the entirety of the article has correct grammar and spelling this flag can be removed.
+Once the entirety of the article has correct grammar and spelling, this flag can be removed.

 ==Editorial Block==

 Be sure to mark which content has problems using the associated editorial block: [[Template:Editorial/Content_Grammar_Spelling]].

 The editorial block should be as close to the content with problems as possible.
 If that's not possible (for example because the problem pieces are in a rigidly-structured part of the page), then put it in the Editorial Block at the top of the page.